Nek5000/nekRS_HPCsupport/Polaris/README.md

 **2025-11-18**

 `nvhpc-mixed` is deprecated and `nvidia-mixed` will soon to be deprecated as well.
 Switch to `cuda` and `cudatoolkit-standalone`.
-Pin cuda 12.6 and gcc 13.2 for compability.
+Pin cuda 12.6 and gcc 13.2 for compatibility.